Living Learning Programs

 QUEST, the Transfer Living Learning Community, is an exciting residential learning environment open to incoming transfer students wanting to live on campus.
 The community is structured to help transfer students make a seamless transition into ECU.
 Programs and activities are intended to facilitate meaningful connections among students and encourage early engagement within the ECU community.
 One of the many benefits to participating in the Transfer Living Learning Community know as QUEST, is you will connect with administrators, faculty and staff who have an interest in helping you succeed.
 In addition, QUEST provides students with the unique opportunity to learn with students across the world without having to leave the country.
 If that’s not enough, you will live in the recently renovated Scott Hall Suites.
 QUEST is your journey toward success!

-For 2013-2014, the Quest Transfer Students Living-Learning Community will be housed in Scott Hall on the College Hill Neighborhood of campus.
+For 2014-2015, the Quest Transfer Students Living-Learning Community is housed in Scott Hall on the College Hill Neighborhood of campus.
+For 2015-2016, it will be housed in the new Gateway Hall on College Hill.
 Questions specific to the Quest Transfer Students Living-Learning Community can be directed to: